 Was the 2013–2015 population decline at Tomales Point a result of the California drought?

 Was the population decline a result of elk mortality or reduced calving rates?

 Is there a management plan guiding park policies for tule elk at Tomales Point?

-What water sources are available to the tule elk at Tomales Point?
+What contingencies has the National Park considered to ensure water remains available for the elk at Tomales Point?

 Does the Tomales Point fence prevent tule elk from finding water outside of the reserve?